Hate Crime Information

 you believe you are, or might be, the victim of a hate crime, report it to local law enforcement immediately.
 A prompt investigation is crucial and may prevent the suspect(s) from committing similar offenses.

 Law enforcement agencies submit data, including hate crime information, through the Pennsylvania Uniform Crime Reporting System.
-This information is available to the public at
+This information is available on the

 The Pennsylvania Human Relations Commission (PHRC) enforces state laws that prohibit discrimination.
 In general, Pennsylvania law prohibits discrimination based on race; color; religious creed; ancestry; age (40 and over); sex; national origin; familial status (only in housing); handicap or disability; and the use, handling, or training of support or guide animals for disability.
 Learn more at